joaofer11/find-a-friend-api/README.md

 - [ ] The client cannot list pets before inform a city;
 - [ ] The client must specify the address and WhatsApp number for register an ORG;
-- [ ] A pet must be owned by an ORG;
+- [x] A pet must be owned by an ORG;
 - [ ] The user who wants to adopt must be contact to an ORG via WhatsApp;
-- [ ] All filters for searching for pets execept city are optional;
+- [x] All filters for searching for pets execept city are optional;
 - [ ] For an ORG to access the application as admin it needs to be logged;

 ## Non-Functional Requirements:

 - [ ] The ORG password must be hashed (encrypted);
-- [ ] The application data must be stored in a PostgreSQL database;
+- [x] The application data should be stored in a PostgreSQL database;
+- [x] The city and state fields should be stored in uppercase on database;
-- [ ] All resource list must be paginated by 20 items per page;
+- [x] All resource list must be paginated by 20 items per page;